Donders-Institute/Radboud-FUS-driving-system-software/README.md

 active? = True
 ```

-Default settings for transducers are:
+The transducer identifier must match one of the defined identifiers in the '[Equipment]' section at *transducers*.Default settings for transducers are:
 - **name**: Descriptive name of the transducer
 - **manufacturer**: Must match one of your defined manufacturers
 - **elements**: Number of elements in the transducer